Learning, maturity, stress, peer pressure and different ages

 - They overestimate their own abilities.

 Young men tend to overestimate their driving ability more than women of the same age.
-The reason for this could be that it is considered cool and manly to drive fast.
-When the young men have had their driving licences for a couple of years, they start to take greater risks, as they feel safer.
+When the young men have had their driving licences for a couple of years, they start to take greater risks, as they feel more confident.